 All Directors operate in a voluntary capacity.
 They meet at least once a month and more frequently if needed.
 In addition, many of them serve on sub-committees of the Board, which look at specific areas of operation or issues of interest.

-Antony Varrall - President*
+Antony Varrall - Director*

 Joined in 2006.
 Tony had a motorcycle accident in January 1979, breaking his back leaving him with T5 complete paralysis.
 Fortunately, he had just completed his first year of teaching at Barrellan Central School to make him a fully qualified Industrial Arts high school teacher.
 After a year off recuperating, he recommenced teaching at Beacon Hill High School at the start of 1980.
 In 2002 Beacon Hill High School closed resulting in him moving to Freshwater Senior Campus where he continued full time teaching until he took medical retirement in 2005.

 He married Anne in 1983 and subsequently had three boys, Michael, Christopher and Rowan.
 Tony was manager of his son’s soccer teams in 1994 and 2001.
 He coached Michael’s team in 1996 with the help of a 15 year old assistant and became club secretary in 1999, a position he held for a further 4 years.
 He completed the “City to Surf” in 1996 and 1997 without assistance.
 He was a member of Kuringai Council’s Access Committee from 2000 to 2003.

 In 2006, he became an ambassador for Spinal Cord Injuries Australia.
 Towards the end of 2007, he joined the Board of SCIA and subsequently joined the Governance & Finance Sub-Committee and Member Issues Sub-Committee.